dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/ide-session-unknown-error.md

 You can try to resolve this by adding a repository like a [managed repository](/docs/collaborate/git/managed-repository) or your preferred Git account.
 To add your Git account, navigate to **Project** > **Repository** and select your repository.

-If you've tried the steps above and are still experiencing this behavior - reach out to the Support team at support@getdbt.com and we'll be happy to help.
+If you're still running into this error, please contact the Support team at support@getdbt.com for help.